 We have added a paragraph in the Discussion regarding fly extract.
 We have also removed the statement regarding serum batch reservation.

-for most Drosophila cell lines include fetal calf serum (FCS).
+Media additions for most Drosophila cell lines include fetal calf serum (FCS).
 Insulin and adult fly extract (FEX) are required for some specific lines.
-FEX contains undefined components essential to the growth of specific larval imaginal disc lines and the adult ovarian cell lines. of , and makes available FEX derivedone-week old in 2.5 mL and 10 mL aliquots.
-Talso small scale FEX <https://dgrc.bio.indiana.edu/include/file/additions_to_medium.pdf>.
+FEX contains undefined components essential to the growth of specific larval imaginal disc lines and the adult ovarian cell lines. of The DGRC prepares, and makes available adult FEX derived from one-week old Oregon-R-modENCODE flies (RRID: BDSC_25211) in 2.5 mL and 10 mL aliquots.
+The DGRC also provides instructions for small scale FEX preparation on its website <https://dgrc.bio.indiana.edu/include/file/additions_to_medium.pdf>.
 FEX preparation, however, is time-consuming and requires a large quantity of adult flies.

 9. There is no mention of the use of "conditioned media".
 We have encountered protocols that recommend production and use of conditioned media to facilitate recovery from freezing and encourage proliferation when culturing at lower density (e.g. when selecting stable populations or clones).
 Perhaps the authors can include some words about the conditioned media and whether or not it is helpful or recommended.

 We have added the following sentences discussing the use of conditioned media (line 377).